 - Address problems and security concerns related to computer networks and systems

-To become a network and computer systems administrator, you’ll likely need to enroll in a degree program.
-Look for one that culminates in a bachelor’s credential.
-Some of these professionals major in a closely related field.
-Examples include computer science, computer engineering, or even electrical engineering.
 For some jobs, candidates may also need a professional certificate or license in networking.
 Examples include those offered by Microsoft and Cisco, for example.
 Prior experience in an IT role is also a common prerequisite for work in network and computer systems administration.

 Average Salary: $80,600